opticspy/lightpipes/LightPipes-Packages/installation-instructions-Mac.md

 	**pip uninstall LightPipes**

 ###4.
 Installation of a very nice editor Geany:
-Not available for the mac.
-Use ‘IDLE’ for editing python documents.
+Geany is a very useful editor for editing program files including Python scripts.
+Download and install from: [http://www.geany.org/Download/Releases](http://www.geany.org/Download/Releases):

+		geany-1.26_osx.dmg

 ###5.
 Make your first LightPipes script file:
-1. Start IDLE, open a new document and type (or copy/paste)  the following script:
+1. Start *Geany*, open a new document and type (or copy/paste)  the following script:

 		import LightPipes
 		import matplotlib.pyplot as plt